hxt365/WebRTC-Video-Chat/README.md

 This is a basic one to one video chat web app, implemented with WebRTC and Firebase
 # TODO
-1. Register a free stun server at http://numb.viagenie.ca/
+1. Register a free turn server at http://numb.viagenie.ca/
 2. Register a firebase and allow read & write permissions
 3. Add a .env file.
 This file looks like:
 REACT_APP_API_KEY=********************